RRMS-Newspaper/webdraft/_posts/2015-02-19-leavingthepack.markdown

 "I can't stay.
 Not now.
 Not with them.
 I need to leave."
 The words spilled out of my mouth like an overflowing waterfall.
 I turned and ran, fast and strong, like it was all I'd ever known.

-10 years later â€“ Present Day
+10 years later - Present Day

 I awake from my deep sleep to a noise coming from outside my small den.
 My ears prick up, and I wish my mom were here to protect me.
 Don't get me wrong, I may look and be strong and fierce, but deep inside I still miss my mom and my best friend Lydia like crazy.